thedynamiclinker/sudocode/mnt/sinai.md

 ---

+_(Narrator: The scene:
+Inside the /mnt directory
+0 has a vision,
+also known
-_(Narrator: The scene: Inside the /mnt directory, 0 has a vision, also known in more modern language as a dream.)_
+in more modern language
+as "a dream.")_

 ---